Chemistry Learner

 Structure and Bonding

-In arenes such as benzene, six sp2-hybridized carbon atoms form a planar hexagonal ring with bond angles close to 120°.
-The unhybridized p orbitals overlap sideways to produce a delocalized π-electron cloud above and below the plane of the ring.
-As a result, all carbon–carbon bonds in benzene are identical in length and strength.
+In arenes such as benzene, each carbon atom is sp2-hybridized, forming a planar hexagonal ring with bond angles of about 120°.
+The unhybridized p orbitals overlap sideways to form a delocalized π-electron cloud above and below the ring.
+Because these electrons are shared by all six carbon atoms, the C–C bonds in benzene are equal in length and strength, intermediate between single and double bonds.
 [3,4]

 Nomenclature